 What are some classic bullying episodes enjoyed by Harrangueman?

-Being taken into the Prefect's room at the Private school and thrown against a wall for telling a senior student to get f_cked.
+Being taken into the Prefect's room at the private school and thrown against a wall for telling a senior student to get fucked.
 Then physically and verbally abused for the next 20 minutes.

 Being beaten up at the year ten party for walking past some drunken panel beater kids.
 They didn't like me doing that.
 Me and my crazy walking past antics.
 What was I thinking?

 Being thrown into a bonfire by a panel beater kid at the year twelve party when I accidentally snagged the blanket which protected us from the sight of him having public relations with his slapper girlfriend (actually—probably fair enough—save I think he was one of the ones who beat me up in year ten).
 I had to go run and hide in the woods for three hours until things calmed down (I landed in the one un-burned spot in the fire, jumped out and fled).